saylordotorg/course_bio311/Unit11.md

+---
+layout: default
+title: "BIO311: Molecular Biology"
+course_description: "A detailed exploration of the structure and function of DNA and RNA and how these nucleic acids are used to form proteins, and their importance in genetics and inheritance.
+Special emphasis is placed on DNA replication, transcription, gene expression, mutation and repair, recombination, molecular techniques, and appropriate molecular models."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: Model Organisms** <span id="11"></span>
 *Many model organisms are used in molecular biology, both in research and in biotechnology.
 They help to answer questions on the function of